joshswe/budgetapp/readme.md

 ## To-Do List
-- Add event handler
+This project is broken down into three phases, where different features/functions will be built in each phase.
+1. Phase 1:
-- Get input values
+- Get user input values
-- Add the new item to the data structure
+- Add the new item to the data structure (Note: the data won't be stored in a database but locally)
 - Add the new item to the UI
 - Calculate the budget
 - Update the UI
+2. Phase 2:
+- Delete the item from the data structure
+- Delete the item from the UI
+- Re-calculate the budget
+- Update the UI
+3. Phase 3:
+- Calculate percentages
+- Update percentages in UI
+- Display the current month and year
+- Number formatting
+- Improve input fields in terms of user experience

 ## Modules